kylefernandadams/box-ui-elements-heroku/README.md

 2. Copy the contents of the application JSON config file.
 3. Deploy the [Box Canvas App Sample](https://github.com/kylefernandadams/box-canvas-app)
 4. Copy the consumer secret for the CanvasApp
+5. Create a free Heroku account if you don't already have one.
-5. Deploy this template app to Heroku and add the environment variables below:
+6. Deploy this template app to Heroku and add the environment variables below:
 - `REACT_APP_HOST`
 - `BOX_CONFIG`
 - `SIGNED_REQUEST_CONSUMER_SECRET`